 A student can change the courses that he/she does in a semester by adding and dropping courses till the last date for add/drop as specified in the academic calendar.
 In addition, a student can withdraw from at most one elective course up to the last date specified in the academic calendar, which will normally be after the mid-semester examination.
-During the summer term, a student may be permitted to drop one course any time.
+During the summer term, a student may be permitted to drop one course by the late drop date.

-5.5 Registration of Students with Backlogs
+5.5 Registration of Students with Backlog Course(s)